This page is a guide to the proofing options available at Gomer Press.

 Wet proofs These are the most expensive and most accurate form of proofs.
 They are expensive because they are printed on the B1 XL106 press on the actual stock that will be used on the job and using the specified coating (if applicable).
 They are therefore accurate for content, colour, image quality and paper stock.
 Because of the cost we only rarely output this type of proof.
 When it is necessary we can output images rather than pages from the book, so that more content will fit on a B1 sheet.
 This is what is known as a scatter proof.

 Running sheets (aka F&Gs = folded and gathered [sections]) These are not proofs at all but are often confused with proofs when they arrive.
 Running sheets are a set of folded and gathered sections, produced after the job has been fully printed and folded, but before binding.
-Really running sheet stage is too late to be making corrections, but an error spotted here is a lot cheaper to fix than reworking entire books!!!
+Really running sheet stage is too late to be making corrections, but a problem or an error spotted here is a lot cheaper to fix than reworking entire books!
 We don’t always send out running sheets, but often do to give our clients the chance to review production quality and content one last time before the books go on our binding lines.